Frequently Asked Questions

 Can I buy an Annual Pass at the door?

-We’re not currently able to sell Annual Passes or Voting Memberships over the counter, but reception staff can talk you through the purchase process on your phone, accounts are active right away.
+We’re not currently able to sell Annual Passes or Voting Memberships over the counter, but reception staff can talk you through the purchase process on your phone.
+Accounts are active immediately after purchase.

 Are dogs allowed?

 Dogs are welcome but must stay on leash at all times.
-For the safetey and welbeing of our animals, dogs aren’t allowed into paddocks and yards themselves.
+For the safetey and welbeing of our animals, dogs aren’t allowed into paddocks and enclosures themselves.

-Are you open today/tomorow on the upcomiung public holiday?
+Are you open today/tomorow on the upcoming public holiday?

 What should I wear?